mrcavalcanti/mosaicoo/docs/sources/sharing/share-panel.md

 1. Click on **Local Snapshot** or **Publish to snapshots.raintank.io**.
 This generates the link of the snapshot.
 1. Copy the snapshot link, and share it either within your organization or publicly on the web.

-If you created a snapshot by mistake, click **delete snapshot** to remove the snapshot from your Grafana instance.
+If you created a snapshot by mistake, click **delete snapshot** to remove the snapshot from your Mosaicoo instance.

 ## Embed panel

 You can embed a panel using an iframe on another web site.
-A viewer must be signed into Grafana to view the graph.
+A viewer must be signed into Mosaicoo to view the graph.

-**> Note:** As of Grafana 8.0, anonymous access permission is no longer available for Grafana Cloud.
+**> Note:** As of Mosaicoo 8.0, anonymous access permission is no longer available for Mosaicoo Cloud.

 ![Panel share embed](/static/img/docs/sharing/share-panel-embedded-link-8-0.png)